 There was no cash provided by or used in investing activities for the three months ended March 31, 2019 and it decreased \$12.1 million from the three months ended March 31, 2018, related to a \$12.1 million decrease in net purchases and sales of marketable securities.
-This included a \$2.0 million decrease in purchases of marketable securities and a \$14.1 million decrease in proceeds from maturities and sales of marketable securities.
-We do not have any marketable securities as of March 31, 2019.
+This included a \$2.0 million decrease in purchases of marketable securities and a \$14.1 million decrease in proceeds from maturities and sales of marketable securities as of March 31, 2019.